 We help you understand your data, infrastructure, business processes & existing data governance framework.
 The focus is on performing a detailed inventory of personally identifiable information (PII) & other sensitive data & determining what’s required to ensure accuracy & enabling it to be erased, managed or rectified.

 We will work closely with your legal & compliance departments and DPO to develop a new (or refine your existing) data governance framework.
-This may include defining a data classification schema, policies, roles and responsibilities for access, management and use of PII & ensuring data handling practices comply with the GDPR.
+This may include defining a data classification framework, creating labels for sensitivity and retention management, roles and responsibilities for access, management and use of PII & ensuring data handling practices comply with the GDPR.

 The objective of this phase is to protect PII from accidental or intentional loss, unauthorised access or disclosure, thereby ensuring its security, integrity & confidentiality.
 This involves implementing policies, risk mitigation tools & processes that enable you to respond effectively to a security compromise or data breach.